prxshetty/AutoMail-AI/README.md

 # AutoMail-AI
-Uses LangChain and DocTran for AI Services.
+Uses LangChain and DocTran for Email AI Services.